Esri/military-tools-geoprocessing-toolbox/README.md

 ## Features

-This is an ArcGIS Geoprocessing Toolbox that contains collections of tools to import geometry from tables, determine ranges, and provide basic visibility analysis capabilities.
+This is an ArcGIS Geoprocessing Toolbox that contains collections of tools to import geometry from tables, determine ranges, create gridded reference graphics, and provide basic visibility analysis capabilities.

 ### Contents